Telefonica signs deal to use AT&T infrastructure in Mexico

 Telefonica Mexico CEO Camilo Aya said the deal with AT&T was not exclusive and that the Spanish company’s traffic would remain completely separate from that of its U.S. competitor.

-Telefonica said in a statement that the deal will lead to an annual positive impact on cash flow of around 230 million euros ($254 million) from 2022, as well as a reduction in net debt of around 500 million euros.

-Both companies compete in Mexico with America Movil, the company controlled by billionaire Carlos Slim, which has long dominated the telephone market in Latin America’s No. 2 economy.
+Both companies compete in Mexico with America Movil, the company controlled by billionaire Carlos Slim, which has long dominated the telephone market in Latin America’s no. 2 economy.

-Aya said the agreement was part of a global trend to better position companies against rivals.
+Aya said the agreement was part of a trend that was taking place globally to better position companies against rivals.

 “You need a lot of scale to compete in this business,” Aya told reporters at an event in Mexico City.